akshay-joshi-25/Social-Media-Content-Insights-Analysis-of-CNN-BBC-Al-Jazeera-and-Reuters/README.md

 **Recommendation #1**

-To shape content strategy and boost engagement, I strongly recommend prioritizing emotionally resonant content over simply increasing posting volume on social media. **Content (Quality) outweighs Volume (Quantity).**
+To shape content strategy, I strongly recommend prioritizing content that will emotionally resonate with the audience as opposed to simply increasing posting volume on social media. **Content (Quality) outweighs Volume (Quantity).**

 ### Top Performing Topics across all Four News Channels by Engagement Score